Read our Infosheets to learn more about your rights and obligations

 What is an extrajudicial measure?

-As soon as they intervene in the case of an adolescent offender, the police must consider the possibility of using extrajudicial measures.
+As soon as they intervene in the case of an adolescent offender, the police must consider using extrajudicial measures.

 Are there different types of extrajudicial measures?